 School nurseries and PVI settings can request additional visits for advice regarding individual children at any time.

 Criteria for Area SENCo support for individual children:

 - The child attends a setting for 15 hours or more

 - The child has a significant delay in 3 or more areas as shown on the development table on the EY Team Referral and Consent Form

-- The setting can demonstrate they have followed the graduated response, having already put strategies in place to meet the child’s needs. i.e. A play plan or a My Support Plan.
+- The setting can demonstrate they have followed the graduated response, having already put strategies in place to meet the child child’s needs. i.e. A play plan or a My Support Plan

-Support is available for families who reside in Solihull and have a child who has been accepted by the Early Years Team Around the Child (EY TAC) panel.
+Support is available for families who live in Solihull and have a child who has been accepted by the Early Years Team Around the Child (EY TAC) team.

 Referrals to the team are accepted from professionals in education, health or social care, but not directly from parents.
 Parents/carers must always be consulted and consent obtained before any referral is made.